purdue-cs193-fall-2019/homework-1-yung4/index.md

 # Christopher Yung's First CS193 Homework

+My Favorite things about CS 193:
+- this super cool hacker theme
+- being able to leave this pso as soon as i'm done
+- learning more about how to better utilize the tools given to me for computer science-ing

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.